onikhalid/onikhalid/README.md

 - 👋 Hi, I’m @onikhalid, I’m a web developer.
-I spend every day experimenting with HTML, CSS, and JavaScript
+In a  bid to make the web more accesible I spend every day experimenting with HTML, CSS, and JavaScript
 - 👀 I’m interested inmaking connections with like-minded web developers who are dedicated to making the web a better place
 - 🌱 I’m currently learning JS and React
 - 📫 How to reach me onikhalidayo@gmail.com, twitter.com/onikhalidayo